Biological neuron model: Perfect Integrate-and-fire

 A shortcoming of this model is that it describes neither adaptation nor leakage.
 If the model receives a below-threshold short current pulse at some time, it will retain that voltage boost forever - until another input later makes it fire.
-This characteristic is clearly not in line with observed neuronal behavior.
+This characteristic is not in line with observed neuronal behavior.
 The following extensions make the integrate-and-fire model more plausible from a biological point of view.